zuckschwerdt/win-sdr-thumbs/README.md

     ```

 ## Current Limitations:
-- Currently, some SVGs may render as black squares or as being filled completely black
+- Currently, a small fraction of SVGs may render as black squares or as being filled completely black
-  - Such SVGs contain properties not [supported by the Direct2D API](https://learn.microsoft.com/en-us/windows/win32/direct2d/svg-support) which this extension uses, but I'm working on workarounds for full support
+  - Such SVGs contain properties not [supported by the Direct2D API](https://learn.microsoft.com/en-us/windows/win32/direct2d/svg-support) which this extension uses
-- The most notable limitations seem to be lack of support for:
-  - CSS `<style>` blocks within a separate dedicated `<def>` block
-  - `<Text>` elements
-- **Upcoming Improvements**: For the CSS style blocks at least, the API *does* support in-line style strings.
-So I have a plan that where I can do some simple parsing and just copy the the styles from the `<def>` block to their individual attributes.
-  - This would fix a vast majority of the current failed renderings (which are already relatively uncommon)
+  - There is also no support for text glyphs
+- Overall, a vast majority of SVGs should render correctly.
+If you notice any from a particular program that consistently don't render, you can create an issue and I can see if anything can be done.

 ## Usage